Rasteau AOC

 Rasteau is an Appellation d'Origine Contrôlée for wine in the southern Rhône wine region of France, covering both fortified and unfortified wines.
 The sweet fortified wines (Vin Doux Naturel, VDN) can be red, rosé or white, and have long been produced under the Rasteau AOC.
 In 2010 dry red wines (unfortified) were also added to the appellation, effective from the 2009 vintage.
+97% of production is now the unfortified red wines.

 The Rasteau appellation covers mostly the commune of Rasteau, but also includes some vineyards in Cairanne and Sablet.
 47 ha of vineyards are used for the fortified wines, with an annual production of around 1,400 hectoliter, or around 190,000 bottles.

 History

 The production of fortified wine was introduced in 1934, and in 1944, the Rasteau AOC for VDN wines was created, with effect from the 1943 vintage.

 Dry red wines from the same area traditionally had to be sold under the Côtes du Rhône Villages designation.
 From 1996, Rasteau was one of the village names that could be added to Côtes du Rhône Villages.
 In 2002, the Rasteau winegrower's syndicate requested that Rasteau should become its own appellation.
 This was finally approved by INAO in 2010, effective from the 2009 vintage.